apollographql/rover/docs/source/subgraphs.md

 > For more on passing values via `stdout`, see [Essential concepts](./essentials#using-stdout).

-## Pushing a service schema to Apollo Studio
+## Pushing a subgraph schema to Apollo Studio

 > This requires first [authenticating Rover with Apollo Studio](./configuring/#authenticating-with-apollo-studio).

-You can use Rover to push schema changes to an implementing service in one of your [Apollo Studio graphs](https://www.apollographql.com/docs/studio/org/graphs/).
+You can use Rover to push schema changes to an subgraph in one of your [Apollo Studio graphs](https://www.apollographql.com/docs/studio/org/graphs/).

 Use the `subgraph push` command, like so: